 However, this target for the establishment of the allied foundation was achieved with the formation of the Friends of COM-FSM Foundation and Board during spring 2013 (1/1 = 100% achieved).
-The purpose of the Friends of COM-FSM Board is to raise money for the college's endowment fund.
+The purpose of the Friends of COM-FSM Board is to support and advance, both in the United States and in the Federated States of Micronesia, the charitable and educational purposes of the College of Micronesia-FSM and to engage in other additional charitable, scientific, and/or educational activities within the meaning of IRC \$\$170(c)(2)(B), \$01(c)(3), \$055(a)(2), and \$0522(a)(2).